G5/storext/README.md

 ## Installation

-Just add `gem 'storext'` in your Gemfile and `bundle install`.
+Add `gem 'storext'` to your Gemfile and `bundle install`.

 ## Usage

 ### With jsonb (postgresql 9.4+)

-Add jsonb column. eg:
+Add a jsonb column. e.g.:

 ```ruby
 add_column :books, :data, :jsonb, null: false, default: {}
 add_index :books, :data, using: :gin
 ```

-[Here](http://nandovieira.com/using-postgresql-and-jsonb-with-ruby-on-rails) is a good tutorial for jsonb and rails.
+["Using PostgreSQL and JSONB with Ruby on Rails"](http://nandovieira.com/using-postgresql-and-jsonb-with-ruby-on-rails) is a good tutorial for jsonb and Rails.

 ### With hstore (postgresql 9.2+)

 ```ruby
 enable_extension 'hstore'
 add_column :books, :data, :hstore, null: false, default: {}
 add_index :books, :data, using: :gin
 ```

-[Here](https://mikecoutermarsh.com/using-hstore-with-rails-4/) is a good tutorial for hstore and rails.
+["Using HStore with Rails 4"](https://mikecoutermarsh.com/using-hstore-with-rails-4/) is a good tutorial for hstore and Rails.

 ### With Rails standard methods

-With rails and the text format there is no need for postgresql or any nosql db.
+With Rails and the text format there is no need for postgresql or any nosql db.
 You can use every db.

 ```ruby
 add_column :books, :data, :text
 ```

-[Here](http://api.rubyonrails.org/classes/ActiveRecord/Store.html) is the Documentation for Rails Store.
+[ActiveRecord::Store](https://api.rubyonrails.org/classes/ActiveRecord/Store.html) is the Documentation for Rails Store.

 Define the attributes: